beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

   `ntp.conf:`

-  :    This files contains a list of Network Time Protocol (NTP) servers to use by all the hosts.
+  :    This file contains a list of Network Time Protocol (NTP) servers to use by all the hosts.
 It
        is important to set accessible servers, since time synchronization is important for OpenStack services to interact correctly.
 By default, this file defines servers used within the University of Melbourne.
 It is advised to replace the default configuration with a list of